smorganaffinity/monoreposaurus/README.md

  * We can start to build our website

 What are we going to do?
- * Add index.html in `/apps/site/src`
- * Express'yo'self
+ * Run webpack
+ * Explore running npm scripts & Lerna scopes
- * Check out package dev scripts
+ * Check out our masterpiece
-    * Scoping and running and streaming in lerna
+ * Debug sunglasses
+ * Add a new app called `web`
+    * Add 3rd party dependencies
- * Add something fun to sunglasses
+    * Add Bongos and Sunglasses to this app as dependencies
- * Get the build to work
- * Render masterpiece
- * SEO
- * Profit
+    * Setup some dev script